foreverstas/DGE_workshop_rus/lessons/01_DGE_setup_and_overview.md

 > ### Using the abundance estimates from Salmon as input to DESeq2
 > The counts used in these lessons were generated using the standard approach for RNA-seq analysis, where samples were aligned to the genome using a splice-aware aligner followed by counting.
 If you are using lightweight algorithms such as Salmon, Sailfish or Kallisto to generate abundance estimates, you can also use DESeq2 to perform gene-level differential expression analysis.
 These transcript abundance estimates, often referred to as ‘pseudocounts’, can be converted for use with DESeq2 but the setup is slightly more involved.
 If you are interested in knowing more about using Salmon pseudocounts for DESeq2, we have [materials linked here](https://hbctraining.github.io/DGE_workshop_salmon/lessons/01_DGE_setup_and_overview.html).

-## Differential gene expression analysis overview
+## Обзор анализа дифференциальной экспрессии

 So what does this count data actually represent?
 The count data used for differential expression analysis represents the number of sequence reads that originated from a particular gene.
 The higher the number of counts, the more reads associated with that gene, and the assumption that there was a higher level of expression of that gene in the sample.